matter-labs/zksync-web-era-docs/docs/dev/tutorials/api3-usd-paymaster-tutorial.md

 Done!
 ```

-4. Edit the `.env` file again to populate the following variables from the output:
+4. Update the `.env` file to populate the following variables from the above output:

 ```
 PRIVATE_KEY=